Embedding Theorems for the Dunkl Harmonic Oscillator on the Line: Introduction

-This example is applied in \cite{AlvCalaza:Witten} to prove a new type of Morse inequalities on strata of compact stratifications \cite{Thom1969,Mather1970,Verona1984} with adapted metrics \cite{Nagase1983,Nagase1986,BrasseletHectorSaralegi1992}, where Witten's perturbation \cite{Witten1982} is used for the minimal/maximal ideal boundary conditions of de~Rham complex \cite{Cheeger1980,Cheeger1983,BruningLesch1992}.
-The version of Morse functions used in \cite{AlvCalaza:Witten} is different from the version of Goresky-MacPherson \cite{GoreskyMacPherson1983:Morse}.
-More precisely, the operator $P$ describes the radial direction of Witten's perturbed Laplacian in the local conic model of a stratification around each critical point.
-The two possible choices of $a$ give rise to the minimal/maximal ideal boundary conditions.
+This example is applied in \cite{AlvCalaza:Witten} to prove a new type of Morse inequalities on strata of compact stratif\/ications \cite{Mather1970,Thom1969,Verona1984} with adapted metrics~\cite{BrasseletHectorSaralegi1992, Nagase1983,Nagase1986}, where the Witten's perturbation \cite{Witten1982} is used for the minimal/maximal ideal boundary conditions of de~Rham complex \cite{BruningLesch1992, Cheeger1980,Cheeger1983}.
+The version of Morse functions used in \cite{AlvCalaza:Witten} is dif\/ferent from the version of Goresky--MacPherson \cite{GoreskyMacPherson1983:Morse}.
+More precisely, in the local conic model of a stratif\/ication around each critical point, by induction on the depth of the stratif\/ication, it is assumed that the Laplacian of the minimal/maximal boundary condition of the de~Rham complex of the link (section of the cone) has a nice spectral decomposition.
+Using this, the Witten's perturbation of the de~Rham complex of the cone splits into an inf\/inite direct sum of elliptic complexes of two simple types, with length one and two, which represent the radial direction of Witten's perturbed complex.
+It turns out that the Witten's perturbed Laplacian of these simple complexes is described by the above operator $P$, and the two possible choices of the constant~$a$ give rise to the minimal/maximal ideal boundary conditions.
+In this way, Theorem~\ref{t:P} becomes a key ingredient of~\cite{AlvCalaza:Witten}.